-T2WG Recommendation
+T2WG Discussion

 The T2WG proposes simplifying the approach to repair-eligible and repair-indefinitely measure types by eliminating the distinct POE requirements for each sub-type—and therefore having a single POE requirement for any accelerated-replacement measure type.
+However, SoCalGas provided a proposal for a definition and specific requirements for qualification as repair-eligible or repair-indefinitely that it recommends be added to the current POE Preponderance of Evidence requirement.

-However, T2WG requires clarification from the Commission on two aspects of eligibility: (1) whether broken equipment may qualify as repair-eligible and (2) whether the existing conditions can qualify as the standard practice second baseline for a qualifying repair-indefinitely measure.
+T2WG also requires clarification from the Commission on two aspects of eligibility:

+whether broken equipment may qualify as repair-eligible or as an accelerated replacement measure (if the customer can and would otherwise repair the equipment), and

+whether the existing conditions can qualify as the standard practice second baseline, or whether the RUL for the existing conditioned can be extended, for a qualifying repair-indefinitely measure.

+Are distinct sub-types for accelerated replacement necessary?

 Commission staff suggested that Task 3 came about to address a common practice of automatically disqualifying equipment that was older than its EUL.
-Although there is no rule or policy that disallows the replacement of old equipment, some stakeholders thought there was a rule and/or practiced the rule that equipment older than its EUL could not qualify for a custom incentive.
+Although there is no rule or policy that disallows the replacement of old equipment, some stakeholders thought there was a rule and/or practiced the rule that equipment older than its EUL could not qualify for a custom or deemed incentive.